openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 CredentialsRequest it will create a Secret (as today mostly) with new functionality: Adding to the Secret a path to the projected ServiceAccount token (static for OCP) and a roleARN (from the new field on the CredentialsRequest).

+CCO with the changes anticipated here, operating in Manual mode, will continue to ignore CredentialsRequests that do not contain the new STS related fields and as these are new fields, existing clusters won't have CredentialsRequests with those fields already.

 Validation of CredentialsRequest by this new token-aware CCO?
 Maybe.
 Currently, CCO gets some permissions under ROSA (unused), could expand these permissions to include tools like AWS's Policy Simulator such that it could validate a role has permissions, and with this CCO could be the alerting mechanism for a changed CredentialsRequest without sufficient